 A narcissistic website doesn’t answer that question in 1/20th of a second – which is the attention span of the average internet user.

-In a quest to clearly articulate their services, most businesses take their client out of the equation and instead focus on themselves.
+In a quest to clearly articulate their services, most businesses take their customer out of the equation and instead focus on themselves.

 You may be thinking, “But my website must inform people what I do – so they can decide if it’s right for them.”